 Students tell us the people they meet first at university often become friends for life.
-If you are living in university accommodation, the group of people you share a flat with can be a rich source of support, information, and fun.
+If you are living in university accommodation, the group of people you share a flat with can be a great source of support, information, and fun.

 If you need a little extra support, student advisers are available through the Student Mentor Scheme to help you with any issues, big or small.
-You can contact the student mentor scheme by emailing email@example.com.
+You can contact the Student Mentor Scheme by emailing firstname.lastname@example.org.

 If you're interested in sport, Birmingham is a great place to be.
-With support and facilities for over 40 team and individual sports, you're bound to find a club to suit you.
+With support and facilities for over 50 team and individual sports, you're bound to find a club to suit you.

 Our multi-faith Chaplaincy offers you a space to meet other students in your faith community.
 They host a range of faith-based student societies as well as activities and events that cross faith and denominational boundaries.
 The University Guild of Students also boasts a wide range of student-run faith and religious societies.

 "Don't worry when you get to university, try and talk to everyone and anyone."

 We'd love to know if this page was helpful to you.